-- Attend a mandatory information session - Nevada state law requires new students attending courses onsite at a Nevada campus to provide proof of immunization prior to attending courses on campus.
-Please refer to the specific requirements as located on page 208. - Be able to lift 50 lbs. - Undergo a background check and drug screening (Las Vegas and Pleasant Hill only), the results of which could affect enrollment in the program - Provide two professional letters of recommendation
+- Attend a mandatory information session. - Nevada state law requires new students attending courses onsite at a Nevada campus to provide proof of immunization prior to attending courses on campus.
+Please refer to the specific requirements as located in the Nevada Immunization Requirements section of this catalog. - Be able to lift 50 lbs. - Undergo a background check and drug screening (Las Vegas and Pleasant Hill only), the results of which could affect enrollment in the program. - Provide two professional letters of recommendation.